pikapods/docs.pikapods.com/custom-domains/index.md

 description: Learn about using custom domains, common errors, and frequently asked questions.
 ---

+# Custom Domains

+Discover how to use custom domains, address common errors, and find answers to frequently asked questions.

 ## Using custom domains

 If you already pay for your own domain, you can map a sub- or root domain to your pod.
 So your pod will be reachable as e.g. `status.my-domain.com` or `my-domain.com`.
 This is done by adding a `CNAME` or `ALIAS` record and setting your pod's pikapod.net domain as target.
 We will also apply for a SSL certificate for this domain.
 So it can take a few minutes before the pod is reachable from the new domain.
 Steps to use a custom domain: